-Hearsay was the centre of the universe for the Hemel soulboys.
-The regularly carried Soul, Jazz and Jazz funk albums and single going back to at least 1972.
+Comment: Hearsay was the centre of the universe for the Hemel soulboys.
+They regularly carried soul, jazz and jazz-funk albums and singles going back to at least 1972.
 I first recall going there to buy the George McRae Rock Your Baby LP in the summer of 1974.
 It was a regular hangout for the disco years through to at least 1979, Tony and Dave would regularly get import 7-inch singles way before they became popular.

 Tony also had a stall on Hemel Hempstead market where he sold pub mirrors and selected pop memorabilia, Bay City Rollers, David Cassidy etc. I worked for him on that stall and on the weekends at Wembley market, selling pub mirrors, pop memorabilia and with a couple of boxes of LPs through to 1978.
 I understand that when the store closed, Tony took the record stall to Watford market, but I don't have dates for that.

-I would love to chase these memories.
+Comment: I would love to chase these memories.
 Good times.
-Tell me more
+Tell me more.

-I work on the stall 1974/5 great memories next to abc baker's.
+Comment: I worked on the stall 1974/5 - great memories, next to ABC bakers.
 The market was the best market in Hertfordshire.
-1970s great time's for young people in hemel Hempstead.
-Hopefully good time's come back again and record shops.
+The 1970s were great times for young people in Hemel Hempstead.
+Hopefully good times come back again - and record shops.